-Moyers, S.C., Adelman, J.S., Farine, D.R., Thomason, C.A., Hawley, D.M. (accepted) Feeder density enhances house finch disease transmission in experimental epidemics.
-Philosphical Transactions of the Royal Society B (forthcoming)
+Moyers, S.C., Adelman, J.S., Farine, D.R., Thomason, C.A., Hawley, D.M.
+(2018) Feeder density enhances house finch disease transmission in experimental epidemics.
+Philosphical Transactions of the Royal Society B in press.

 Sánchez-Tójar, A. Schroeder, J., Farine, D.R.
-(2017) A practical guide for inferring reliable dominance hierarchies and estimating their uncertainty.
-Journal of Animal Ecology (link)
+(2018) A practical guide for inferring reliable dominance hierarchies and estimating their uncertainty.
+Journal of Animal Ecology in press.

 Montiglio, P.O., McGlothlin, J.W., Farine, D.R.
-(2017) Social structure modulates the evolutionary consequences of social plasticity: taking a social network perspective of interacting phenotypes.
-Ecology and Evolution (accepted pending minor revisions)
+(2018) Social structure modulates the evolutionary consequences of social plasticity: taking a social network perspective of interacting phenotypes.
+Ecology and Evolution 8(3): 1451–1464.

-Nagy, M., Couzin, I.D., Fiedler, W., Wikelski, M. & Flack, A. (2017) Synchronisation, coordination and collective sensing during thermalling flight of freely-migrating white storks, submitted.
+Nagy, M., Couzin, I.D., Fiedler, W., Wikelski, M. & Flack, A. (2018) Synchronisation, coordination and collective sensing during thermalling flight of freely-migrating white storks, Philosophical Transactions B, in press.

 Hoppitt, W., Farine, D.R.
-(2017) Association indices for quantifying social relationships: how to deal with missing observations of individuals or groups.
-Animal Behaviour (accepted)
+(2018) Association indices for quantifying social relationships: how to deal with missing observations of individuals or groups.
+Animal Behaviour.

-Flack, A., Nagy, M., Fiedler, W., Couzin, I.D. & Wikelski, M. (2017) From local collective behaviour to global migratory patterns in white storks, submitted.
+Flack, A., Nagy, M., Fiedler, W., Couzin, I.D. & Wikelski, M. (2018) From local collective behaviour to global migratory patterns in white storks, in revision.

 Jolles, J.W., Boogert, N.J., Sridhar, V.H., Couzin, I.D. and Manica, A. (2017) Consistent individual differences drive collective behaviour and group functioning of schooling fish, Current Biology 27(18), 2862-2868 OPEN ACCESS.